Black Gun History

 The Unique History of Gun Ownership in our Community

 Starting in 1751, the French Black Code required Louisiana colonists to stop any Blacks, and if necessary, beat “any Black carrying any potential weapon, such as a cane.”
 If a Black refused to stop on demand, and was on horseback, the colonist was authorized to “shoot to kill.”
 Because of fear of Indian attack, and the importance of hunting to the colonial economy, slave possession of firearms was at times a necessity in Louisiana.
-But the colonists had to balance their fear of the Indians against their fear of their slaves.
-As a result, French Louisiana passed laws that allowed slaves and free Blacks to possess firearms only under very controlled conditions
+However, the colonists had to balance their fear of the Indians against their fear of their slaves.
+As a result, French Louisiana passed laws that allowed slaves and free Blacks to possess firearms only under very controlled conditions.

-The end of slavery in 1865 did not eliminate the problems of racist gun control laws; the various Black Codes adopted after the Civil War required Blacks to obtain a license before carrying or possessing firearms or Bowie knives;
+The end of slavery in 1865 did not eliminate the problems of racist gun control laws.
+The various Black Codes adopted after the Civil War required Blacks to obtain a license before carrying or possessing firearms or Bowie knives.

 Deacons for Defense